BACK TO HOME

 By Hugh Wyatt

-But war was on the horizon, and Blaik, still a military man, figured that when it came, his chances of taking part in it would be greater if he were back at West Point.
-(Patriotism and service to one's country were still valued, and draft-dodging still looked down on, in the America of that time.)
+But war was on the horizon, and Blaik, still a military man, figured that when it came, his chances of playing a part in it would be greater if he were back at West Point.
+(Patriotism and service to one's country were still valued in the America of that time.)

-There was still one problem, though: West Point's height-and-weight restrictions.
+There remained another problem, though: West Point's height-and-weight restrictions.
 Since 1931, West Point's recruiting had been handicapped by a Surgeon General's directive stipulating maximum weight per height for military personnel - no exceptions or waivers allowed.

 The Surgeon General's directive, based on the fact that slender people generally live longer, was well-intentioned enough, but it made no provision for those individuals who were just naturally more sturdily-built.
 The "ideal" weight for a seventeen-year-old six-footer, for example, was 160 pounds, and under no circumstances could he weigh over 176.
-And at six-four - West Point's maximum height limit at that time - his weight couldn't exceed 198!
+And at six-foot-four - West Point's maximum height limit at that time - his weight could not exceed 198!
 Even at age 22, he couldn't weigh more than 208.

-Needless to say, such restrictions were not helping Army football.
-But here, fortunately, is where one of those accidents of politics worked in Blaik's favor.
-General Edwin Watson, one of President Franklin Roosevelt's top aides, was a West Point graduate, and he was growing tired of losing bets on Army-Navy games to all the high-ranking Navy people in Washington.
+Needless to say, such restrictions were hampering Army football.
+But here, fortunately, an accident of politics worked in Blaik's favor.
+General Edwin Watson, one of President Franklin Roosevelt's top aides, was a West Point graduate, and he had grown tired of losing bets on Army-Navy games to high-ranking Navy people.

-Watson, it turns out, had been instrumental in getting the current Surgeon General appointed, and so he was able to persuade him to revise the restrictions.
-The new restrictions permitted a 6-footer to weigh up to 201; a man six-four could weigh up to 226.
+Watson, it turned out, had been instrumental in getting the current Surgeon General appointed, and so he was able to persuade him to revise the restrictions.
+The new restrictions permitted a 6-footer to weigh up to 201, and a man six-four could now weigh up to 226.

-Yet still he wavered, until finally, one of his strongest Dartmouth supporters said to him, "Earl, you can't carry on a flirtation like this without getting involved."
-Blaik realized that he was right, and agreed to accept West Point's offer.
+Yet given that assurance, he still wavered, until finally, one of his strongest Dartmouth supporters said to him, "Earl, you can't carry on a flirtation like this without getting involved."
+Blaik realized that the Dartmouth man was right, and he agreed to accept West Point's offer.